daltoncox/Clothes-Identifier-AI/README.md

 # AI Clothes Identifier Trainer and Visualiser
 This repository features PyTorches basic AI training tutorial with a web interface to visualize the models capabilities.
 ## Requirements
-To train the model you will need to have the python torch module installed.
+To train the model you will need to have the python torch and torchvision modules installed.
 In order to use the Prediction Visualizer, you will also need the streamlit module.
 I recommend using a virtual environment.
 Once you're ready to download the requirements, run:
 ```bash
 pip install -r requirements.txt
 ```